More planned forest fires needed: wildfire expert - Trail Daily Times

 “Now a lot of our harvests, they do not function as fire breaks.
 They speed up the fire.
 We harvest and we don’t treat the slash.
 Everything we do out there does not impede fire flow.”

-Gray will present these and other ideas at Wildfire and Climate Change, a conference running Tuesday through Thursday this week in Nelson, featuring a variety of local and international speakers from government, industry and academia.
+Gray will present these and other ideas at Wildfire and Climate Change, a conferencethis week in Nelson, featuring a variety of local and international speakers from government, industry and academia.
 He is a fire ecologist and the president of R.W.
 Gray Consulting Ltd. in Chilliwack.

 “In the past,” he said, referring to the time before governments started aggressively suppressing forest fires, “an area that burned in a wildfire would possibly re-burn again once the trees came down and you would have this sort of fuel free situation.
 And then a forest grows into that, and it functions as a barrier for a long period of time.”